What equipment do professional photographers use?

 Another basic tool that has the potential to change your composition is a reflector.
 Light means everything in photography and a reflector is something that will manipulate your setting, and help to create better shots.
 It provides a way to modify the lighting in your shots without adding artificial light.
 If you shoot in natural light a lot, a reflector will help fill in shadows or reduce the brightness.
 They can also be used as a backdrop.
 The five-in-one reflector is the most common and works in almost every situation.

-A flash or speedlite is another first big purchase photographers frequently make, and unfortunately often overpay for.
+A flash or speedlite is another first big purchase photographers frequently make.
+It’s a must if you want to become a professional photographer.
 The popular frontrunners are jam packed with features and options most of us won’t need, but the price definitely reflects their gadgetry.
 There are, however, many other, cheaper, manual powered flashes available.
-Auto-exposure is an awesome perk, but mastering the manual isn’t difficult and the money saved will allow you to pay for other upgrades to your rig.
+Auto-exposure is an awesome perk, but mastering the manual isn’t difficult.
+The money I’ve saved allows me to pay for other upgrades to my rig.

 If you already use a flash, you should know that they break pretty often.
 They suffer through a lot of wear and tear and are delicate pieces of mechanical equipment.
 So, if yours has broken or you just need to upgrade from the base model you bought years ago, find a flash that swivels, tilts, twists and is very powerful.
 They add versatility when you’re stuck shooting in low light, but they really transform photos when they’re used off camera, and that’s where you need that extra umph.